Home » Country Living » A Guide to White Leghorn Chickens: A Bird That Deserves a Spot in Your Flock

 What does it mean for a chicken to be flighty?

 It means they’re acting a little nuts.
-A lightly chicken will be easily startled, run around and cause a commotion, and act like they’re being chased when they aren’t.
+A flighty chicken will be easily startled, run around, cause a commotion, and act like they’re being chased when they aren’t.
 It’s not really a problem unless the sound bothers you.

 What kind of chickens lay white eggs?

-Our friends the White Leghorn of course, as well as Andalusian, Polish, Ancona, Hamburg, and California White.
+Our friends are the White Leghorn of course, as well as Andalusian, Polish, Ancona, Hamburg, and California White.
+Check out my ultimate guide for all white egg laying chickens.

 What breed of chicken do most commercial egg farms use?

 White Leghorns!
 (For white eggs, that is.)
-That’s how you know they’re the most productive. 😊
+That’s how you know they’re the most productive. ๐Ÿ˜Š

 Overall, white leghorns are a great choice for anyone looking to add chickens to their backyard.
 These beautiful birds are easy to care for and extremely productive, making them an excellent choice for new and experienced chicken keepers.
 Whether you’re looking for tasty eggs or delicious meat, white leghorns can provide an excellent food source and plenty of fun for your entire family.
 So if you’re thinking of adding chickens to your backyard, be sure to consider white leghorns as a great choice for your flock!